AkibHossainOmi/cs24-p2-DIIT_RUNTIME_TERROR/README.md

 ```
 docker compose up
 ```
-### Note: We have tested the docker environment in Windows and Mac.
-The project ran successfully.
+### Note: If you don't want to drop and re-create the database in each new run, then comment or remove the first line of ./backend/ecosync.sql